William Craig1,2

 b.
 6 September 1681, d. after 1747

 John Hampton married Isabel Redford.
-John Hampton was born on 6 September 1681 in Elphingstoun, East Lothian Co., Scotland.
+John Hampton was born on 6 September 1681 in Elphingstoun, East Lothian County, Scotland.
 He was the son of John Hampton and Katherine Cloudsley.
-John Hampton died after 1747 in Frederick Co., Virginia.
+John Hampton died after 1747 in Frederick County, Virginia.

 Isabel Redford